 As far as the future goes there are shaped and curved screens, higher-quality cameras, improved battery life and ever more powerful processors.

 The launch of the 5G network started rolling out in the UK in 2019.
 By the end of the year 5G coverage had expanded to 31 cities and towns and coverage continues to increase in early 2020.
 The benefits of 5G include faster speed.
 Data transfer speeds are expected to be about 10 times higher with 5G than is possible with 4G.
-Downloading a HD movie takes10 minutes with 4G, but can be less than a second with 5G.
+Downloading a HD movie takes 10 minutes with 4G, but can be less than a second with 5G.

 Future innovations have been predicted.
 Flexible, bendable and foldable phones are expected.
 Phone capable of projected holographics are another idea.
-With the increaseing use of the IoT and smart technology it is also believed that smartphones could be remote controls to manage much of the world around us.
+With the increasing use of the IoT and smart technology it is also believed that smartphones could be remote controls to manage much of the world around us.

 Of course the environment is a huge issue across all business sectors at the moment so expect innovations in green technology in the production of phones and their use.